Computing education: Background

 Another differentiator of computer science education is that it has primarily only been taught at university level until recently, with some notable exceptions in Israel, Poland and the United Kingdom with the BBC Micro in the 1980s as part of Computer science education in the United Kingdom.
 Computer science has been a part of the school curricula from age 14 or age 16 in a few countries for a few decades, but has typically as an elective subject.

-Primary and secondary computer science education is relatively new in the United States with many K-12 CS teachers facing obstacles to integrating CS instruction such as professional isolation, limited CS professional development resources, and low levels of CS teaching self-efficacy.
+Primary and secondary computer science education is relatively new in the United States, with many K-12 CS teachers facing obstacles such as professional isolation, limited professional development resources, and low teaching self-efficacy.
 According to a 2021 report, only 51% of high schools in the US offer computer science.

 Elementary CS teachers in particular have lower CS teaching efficacy and have fewer chances to implement CS into their instruction than their middle and high school peers.
-Connecting CS teachers to resources and peers using methods such as Virtual Communities of Practice has been shown to help CS and STEM teachers improve their teaching self-efficacy and implement CS topics into student instruction.
+Connecting CS teachers to resources and peers using methods such as Virtual communities of practice has been shown to help CS and STEM teachers improve their teaching self-efficacy and implement CS topics into student instruction.

+Generative AI and Computing Education

+Generative Artificial Intelligence (GAI) is becoming more popular and widespread in the public sector.
+Both teachers and students have reported believing that it is a useful educational tool, while expressing concerns about over-reliance during learning.
+GAI has been known to hallucinate information, causing concerns for the trustworthiness of the information it provides.
+More work on how to use these tools needs to occur for effective teaching.

+Curriculum

+As with most disciplines, computer science benefits from using different tools and strategies at different points in a student's development to ensure they get the most out of the teaching.
+Visual programming languages like Scratch and MIT App Inventor are effective in elementary and middle schools as a good introduction to how programming languages function with a simple and easy to understand block-based programming structure.
+Once students have gotten a grasp for the very basics of programming through these languages, usually teachers will move on to an easy to use text-based programming language, such as Python, where syntax is much simpler compared to more complex languages.
+Generally, students are taught with languages that are popular among professional businesses and programmers so that they can become familiar with languages actually used in the workforce.
+Thus, in high school and college, classes tend to focus on more complex uses of Python as well as other languages such as Java, C++, and HTML.
+Despite this, it isn't completely necessary to focus on the most popular or used coding languages as much of computer science is built off of learning good coding practices that can be applied to any language in some form.